Arshia-Gha/SemanticRail3D_Dataset/README.md

 ✅ Key Improvements in V2:
 Segmented structure: Each 200-meter point cloud is divided into 5 spatial sections, facilitating localized analysis and model training.

-Validation & cleaning: All point clouds were manually validated to detect labeling or scanning errors.
+Validation & cleaning: All point clouds were validated to detect labeling or scanning errors.
 Corrupted segments were removed to ensure data quality.

 Structured splitting: The cleaned dataset was split into:

 5 training shards (train_part1 to train_part5)

-1 validation set (Validation/)
+1 validation set (Validation)

-1 test set (Test/)
+1 test set (Test)

 Efficient storage: All point clouds are stored in .laz format, including the following point-wise attributes: